untitled design 42 1 The Process and Timeline of Raising Meat Pigs

 • Call local farmers to see if they have piglets for sale.

-• Check your local tractor supply, feed co-op or other farming related stores for livestock sale ads or ask the employees for a referral.
+• Check your local tractor supply, feed co-op, or other farming-related stores for livestock sale ads.
+You can also ask the employees for a referral.

 Be gentle and calm when handling your new piglets.
-It can be a traumatic experience for them leaving their litter and sow, being transported and adapting to their new environment.
-If you are picking up your piglets from the farm and don’t have access to an animal trailer, a dog kennel or other type of crate will do just fine.
+Leaving their litter and sow is traumatic.
+Enduring transportation and adapting to their new environment is also challenging.
+If you are picking up your piglets from the farm an animal trailer is helpful.
+Otherwise, a truck bed with a dog kennel or other type of crate will work.

-You will need to set up a fenced enclosure with some sort of structure for their shelter.
+You will need to set up a fenced enclosure with a structure for their shelter.
 A barn is great, but not required.
-Their food and water just needs to be checked on and refilled every few days to a week.
-And that’s about all the work it takes to raise pigs.
+Their food and water need to be checked and refilled every few days to a week.
+Keep young pigs out of inclement weather to prevent pneumonia and other health concerns.

 Cost and Savings Breakdown

-I am going to layout some basic costs and savings for raising pigs for meat.
-Hopefully, this will help beginner pig farmers calculate projections for your own operation.
-Of course, costs of raising pigs can vary by location, quantity/size of pigs and set up.
+I am going to lay out some basic costs and savings for raising meat pigs.
+Hopefully, this will help beginner pig farmers calculate projections for their own operations.
+Of course, the costs of raising pigs can vary by location, quantity/size of pigs, and setup.

 Besides superior flavor, raising your own pork has the added benefit of saving you money.
-Store bought pork can range anywhere from $3 to $12 per pound with a national average of $3.75/lb.
+Store-bought pork can range anywhere from $3 to $12 per pound with a national average of $4.33/lb.
+Whole pigs after processing sell between $700-$850.

 Calculations for your Farm